 Sex abuse is distressing and can leave victims feeling vulnerable.
 It can be significantly worse for cadets who experience sexual assault at sea might feel trapped and isolated.
 They might worry they’ll never get hired after coming forward and even fear for their safety, given that they’ll still be stuck on a boat with their attacker.
 Given the abysmal record that the USMMA has when it comes to holding sexual abusers accountable, it’s not a surprise that so many students choose not to share their stories of sexual violence.
 When sexual abuse happens at sea, it can be complex to prosecute because maritime law muddies jurisdiction and liability.
 The academy should be held responsible for its failures to protect its class, and a lawyer can help students explore their options.

-The attorneys of Herman, Herman & Katz are experienced with both maritime law and sexual abuse and have handled countless cases involving both issues.
+The attorneys of Herman, Katz, Gisleson & Cain are experienced with both maritime law and sexual abuse and have handled countless cases involving both issues.
 Our lawyers are compassionate and know how to best approach complicated legal cases.
 Schedule a free consultation by contacting us online or calling us at 844-943-7626.

 Comments for this article are closed.